AshtinDonuts/IBVS-interbotix/README.md

 The initial code was built off of @roadrollerdafjorst's [IBVS sim](https://github.com/roadrollerdafjorst/visual-servoing/tree/main/IBVS) but has deviated since.

 The original repo uses a simple servo-ing algorithm.
-Our new repo experiments builds on top by using PVMs such as LightGlue, GAM, etc.
+Our new repo experiments builds on top by using PVMs such as LightGlue, GAM, etc. It is also able to correctly converge to the target.

 Each script is basically a test script that records empirical results.